cobragroup/HORDCOIN/README.md

 ## Recommendations

-The most efficient method is the `Cone` method with `MosekOptimizer`.
+The most efficient method is the `Cone` method with `MosekTools.Optimizer()`.
 This requires license to use MOSEK solver.
-Without the license, it is possible to use `SCSOptimizer` instead, but it is less accurate and slower.
+Without the license, it is possible to use `SCS.Optimizer()` instead, but it is less accurate and slower.

 The method to use without MOSEK license is the `Ipfp`.
 It is accurate and not the slowest.
 It can also be parametrized with number of iterations, but it is not necessary.
 Default value is 10.